Peter-McFarlane/image-renamer/README.md

 ## Sometimes Exif data is wrong

-This is an photo of me swimming in a lake in broad daylight taken sometime in the summer of 2007:
+This is a photo of me swimming in a lake in broad daylight taken sometime in the summer of 2007:

 ![lake](./images/lake.jpg)